WestGrid/SciVis2021/content/tasks.md

 - best cover visualization, and
 - best representation of the 3D velocity field.

+The slice visualization below and the [front-page](/) animation were produced with very simple ParaView workflows.
+The overall goals of this contest is to produce better visualizations than these and to come up with novel analysis techniques and ideas that are unique to the problem.

 <!-- These are the most important outcomes of this modeling and study. -->

 #### Physical variables and the flow patterns